Study sets, textbooks, questions

 signal transduction pathway

-process where signal on cell surface is converted to specific cellular response
+The process by which a signal on a cell's surface is converted into a specific cellular response

 ligand-gated ion channel

 An ion channel that is opened or closed based on the binding of a specific ligand to the channel.
 Once opened, the channel allows the ion to cross the plasma membrane according to its concentration gradient.

 A regulatory protein that binds to DNA and affects transcription of specific genes.

 Once inside a target cell, steroid and thyroid hormones combine (usually in the nucleus) with specific protein receptors.

 An enzyme that transfers phosphate groups from ATP to a protein, thus phosphorylating the protein.

 An enzyme that removes phosphate groups from (dephosphorylates) proteins, often functioning to reverse the effect of a protein kinase.

 A small, nonprotein, water-soluble molecule or ion, such as calcium ion or cyclic AMP, that relays a signal to a cell's interior in response to a signal received by a signal receptor protein.